 To learn more about how to care for your bamboo bed sheets, click here.

-You should also consider getting a good mattress protector.
+You should also consider getting a good mattress protector for a variety of reasons.

-Not sure about the quality of the sheets from feeling them?
-Look them up!
+If people are not sure about the quality of the sheets from feeling them, they should definitely them up!
 Reading reviews is a great way to figure out if a set of sheets are going to be the best fit for you.

 Keep in mind that some reviewers may not have followed the care instructions on their sheets carefully, which could affect the performance of their sheets.